sqlite/sqlite/doc/tcl_extension_intro.md

 it does nothing, quietly and successfully, with the empty result.

-* The present implementation does not run the event loop processing that Tcl often uses for certain functionality (such as sockets.)
+* The present implementation does not run the event loop processing that the standard Tcl REPL uses to support certain functionality (such as sockets, asynchronous I/O and the Tk GUI subsystem.)
+A future enhancement is to support use of event loop and Tk.

 ## Switching Execution Environments ##